The Aha! Moment: How to Find It, Examples, UX Tips

 Use in-app guidance or interactive tutorials to handhold your users and walk them through their product onboarding – or to support a new feature launch.
 These features can help users resolve minor issues immediately and learn the basic functions of your product, which may be necessary to reach their aha moment.

-Guide to the Best User Onboarding Flows in 2022
+The Best User Onboarding Experiences & Flows in 2023

-Analyze examples of the best user onboarding experiences from the world’s best brands to draw inspiration for your products and applications.
+Analyze examples of the best user onboarding experiences from the world’s best products and services to draw inspiration for your onboarding experience and UX.

 For more complex applications, providing one aha moment may be powerful enough to keep users retained and engaged.